Mortgage Comparison Calculator

 Practical Tips

-• Don't focus only on the monthly payment—calculate total interest paid over the life of the loan by multiplying your monthly payment by the number of payments and subtracting the principal; this shows the true cost of borrowing
+• Don't focus only on the monthly payment—calculate total interest paid over the life of the loan by multiplying your monthly payment by the number of payments and subtracting the principal; this shows the true cost of borrowing.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-• ARM (Adjustable-Rate Mortgage) initial rates look attractive but often increase significantly after the initial period; use the comparison tool to see what your payment could become if rates adjust upward, giving you a realistic picture of maximum risk
+• ARM (Adjustable-Rate Mortgage) initial rates look attractive but often increase significantly after the initial period; use the comparison tool to see what your payment could become if rates adjust upward, giving you a realistic picture of maximum risk.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• A 15-year mortgage builds home equity much faster and costs less in total interest, but verify that a higher monthly payment fits comfortably in your budget without stretching you too thin on other financial obligations
+• A 15-year mortgage builds home equity much faster and costs less in total interest, but verify that a higher monthly payment fits comfortably in your budget without stretching you too thin on other financial obligations.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-• Interest rates vary based on credit score, down payment size, loan type, and market conditions; get quotes from at least three lenders and use current rates in this calculator rather than relying on averages you find online
+• Interest rates vary based on credit score, down payment size, loan type, and market conditions; get quotes from at least three lenders and use current rates in this calculator rather than relying on averages you find online.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• When comparing loan options, factor in your expected time in the home—if you plan to move in 7 years, an ARM's initial rate advantage might disappear before the rate adjusts, making a fixed-rate mortgage the safer choice
+• When comparing loan options, factor in your expected time in the home—if you plan to move in 7 years, an ARM's initial rate advantage might disappear before the rate adjusts, making a fixed-rate mortgage the safer choice.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

 Frequently Asked Questions